jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

    More subtle leaks arise as a result of distributing queries for sub-domains and even domains that are superficially unrelated, because these could share a commonality that might be exploited to link them.
 For instance, some web sites use names that are appear unrelated to their primary name for hosting some kinds of content, like static images or videos.
 If queries for these unrelated names were sent to different services, that effectively allows multiple resolvers to learn that the client accessed the web site.

 A distribution scheme also needs to consider stability of query routing over time.
 A resolver can observe the absence of queries and infer things about the state of a client cache, which can reveal that queries were made to other resolvers.
+In general, different queries for the same resolution context, such as sub-resources for a web page load, which have some probability of being related or linked, should be sent to the same resolver.
+Failure to do so reveals information to more than one resolver.

 In effect, there are two goals in tension:

-* to split queries between as many different resolvers as possible; and
+* split queries between as many different resolvers as possible; and

-* to reduce the spread of information about related queries across multiple resolvers.
+* reduce the spread of linkable queries across multiple resolvers.

 The need to limit replication of private information about queries eliminates naive distribution schemes, such as those discussed in {{bad-algorithms}}.
 The designs described in {{algorithms}} all attempt to balance these different goals using different properties from the context of a query ({{clientbased}}) or the query name itself ({{namebased}}).

 # Query distribution strategies {#algorithms}

 This section introduces and analyzes several potential strategies for distributing queries to different resolvers.
-Each strategy is formulated as an algorithm for choosing a resolver Ri from a set of n resolvers R1, R2, ...,  Rn.
+Each strategy is formulated as an algorithm for choosing a resolver Ri from a set of n resolvers {R1, R2, ..., Rn}.

 The designs presented in {{algorithms}} assume that the stub resolver performing distribution of queries has varying degrees of contextual information.
 In general, more contextual information allows for finer-grained distribution of information between resolvers.